rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 use std::io;
 ```

-We’ll need to take user input and then print the result as output.
-As such, we
+We’ll need to take user input and then print the result as output, and for that
+functonality we need to import the `io` (input/output) library from the
+standard library (which is known as `std`).

-need the `io` library from the standard library.
-Rust only imports a few things
+By default, Rust only imports a few things into every program in [the
-by default into every program, [the *prelude*][prelude].
-If it’s not in the
+*prelude*](prelude).
+If it’s not in the prelude, you’ll have to import it into
-prelude, you’ll have to `use` it directly.
-Using the `std::io` library gets
+your program explicitly with a `use` statement.
+Using the `std::io` library
-you a number of useful `io`-related things, so that's what we've done here.
+gets you a number of useful `io`-related things, including the functionality to
+accept user input.

 [prelude]: ../std/prelude/index.html